-The body is a component of the human system and is of utmost importance, but we must view the entire human system holistically and remember that yoga practice is intended to transform the entire human system.
-It is essential to remember this especially in moments of difficulty and crisis, when dealing with physical or mental difficulties.
+The body is a component of the human system and is of utmost importance, but we must view our entire system holistically and remember that yoga practice is intended to transform our entirety.
+It is essential to remember this especially in moments of difficulty and crisis when dealing with physical or mental difficulties.
 There and then, particularly, it is important for us to remember that practice is not intended only to obtain more flexible shoulders, or to succeed in performing Urhdva Dhanurasana, but to bring a greater sense of peace and joy to our lives.
 But how can yoga practice lead to more peace and joy?

 The yoga sages have established certain principles that, if acted upon, will enhance our lives and create more peace.
-Patanjali wrote of yama and niyama and that: cultivating a caring attitude (maitri) compassion (karuna), encouragement (mudita) and emotional stability (upeksha) (Sutra I.33) will lead to a quiet, enlightened consciousness.
+Patanjali wrote of Yama and Niyama that: cultivating a caring attitude (Maitri) compassion, (Karuna) encouragement (Mudita) and emotional stability (Upeksha) (Sutra I.33) will lead to a quiet, enlightened consciousness.

-Yet, it isn’t easy applying these principles.
-It is not enough for us to hear about ahimsa or satya so that the inherent violence in us will dissolve and we will dwell in truth.
+Yet, it isn’t easy to apply these principles.
+It is not enough for us to hear about Ahimsa or Aatya so that the inherent violence in us will dissolve and we will dwell in truth.
 It isn’t easy to be Mahatma Gandhi.
 We must acknowledge that we have aggressive and violent tendencies.
 We may think that nonviolence is an important value, but how do we actually behave when confronted with aggression or a threat to what we perceive as our legitimate right?

 As the body and mind stuff transform and consciousness becomes refined, pure and noble, we can spontaneously respond in accord with these yogic values.
 There would be no need to preach to ahimsa; it will flow spontaneously from within us.
 Our responses will become more balanced and compassionate.
 We will behave naturally according to the yogic principles, as an enlightened or a sage would behave.